184.108.40.206 Treatment of superannuation & roll-over investments under the assets test

 From 1 July 2001 only persons of age pension age have their superannuation assets assessed under deeming provisions.

-Explanation: In a very small number of cases the Minister for DSS provides exemptions for superannuation assets.
+Explanation: In a very small number of cases the Minister for Social Services provides exemptions for superannuation assets.

 The Minister is the only person with the legislative power to exempt a superannuation investment.
 Exemptions are considered if all of the investment cannot be accessed where: